eloquence/lib.reviews/README.md

 This project follows a strong philosophy of progressive enhancement.
 That means that client-side UI features should always be optional, not required -- the primary functionality of the site should be available without JavaScript and on low-end devices.

+We also try to add keyboard shortcuts where relevant, and generally follow existing conventions for those (from Wikipedia, Google and other sites).

 Relevant related projects:

 - https://critiquebrainz.org/ - music reviews